 Ask an Expert: Networking Session

 Experts in the fields of Māori and Pacific health, commercialisation, clinical translation, funding opportunities, future trends, and more will be available for you to learn more about an area outside your field and improve your trans-discipline collaborative skills.

-A panel discussion providing insight into University processes when you are ready to take your research to the next step.
+A panel discussion providing insight into gaining early-stage funding and navigating University processes when you are ready to take your research to the next step.